 GA4 is going to be the analytics platform of the future, whether we like it or not.
 The platform was designed for codeless event tracking and predictive analytics so you can make better decisions about your marketing and advertising even as we move away from cookies.
 It is a new platform, full of change, and it will take some getting used to.
 Getting started today means that you’ll be pulling out insights and be that much further ahead next year when everyone else tackles the transition.

 Ready to tackle your own GA4 set up?
-Visit our Head of Product’s blog for a step by step DIY implementation.
+Here is a step by step DIY implementation

 Need help with your GA4 set up?
 Worried about losing your historical analytics?